debiki/gatsby-plugin-ed-comments/README.md

 gatsby-plugin-ed-comments
 =========================

+**RENAMED**.
+Here's the new location, go there: https://www.npmjs.com/package/@debiki/gatsby-plugin-talkyard

+The new name is Talkyard (instead of EffectiveDiscussions and ed-comments).

+---

 Source code: https://github.com/debiki/gatsby-plugin-ed-comments

 This adds embedded comments to your website or blog, in an iframe.
 The commenting system is